EOSIO/welcome/CONTRIBUTING.md

 ### Submitting Pull Requests

 Pull requests are awesome.
 If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close, especially if you're fixing a bug.
 This makes it more likely that there will be enough information available for your PR to be properly tested and merged.

-### Testing and Quality Assurance

-Never underestimate just how useful quality assurance is.
-If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.

-Essentially, [check out the latest develop branch](#working-on-documentation), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

 ## Conduct